 A Special Citation provides recognition for projects that do not fit into other categories or recognizes an outstanding individual or group accomplishments in the field of historic preservation.
 This year’s Special Citations were presented to three honorees.

-Corn Hill Neighborhood Historian and Documentarian, City of Rochester, Monroe County
+City of Rochester, Monroe County

 Small Business Award